Great Lakes Institute of Management

 The Great Lakes Institute of Management (also known as Great Lakes or GLIM) is a private business school in India.
 It was founded in 2004 by Bala V. Balachandran, a professor at Kellogg School of Management with its first campus in Chennai.
-Great Lakes’ second campus started functioning in Gurgaon, Delhi NCR on 2011.
-Great Lakes offers full-time and executive post graduate programmes in management.
-Great Lakes offers programs in Marketing, Operations, Finance, Strategy, Data Science, Business Analytics & Cloud Computing.
-Great Lakes was accredited by AMBA, one of the three main global accreditation bodies.
-It has two campuses, one on the outskirts of Chennai and one in Gurgaon, Delhi NCR.
+A second campus was opened in Gurugram later.

-The Great Lakes Institute of Management is among the first business schools in India to offer a one year full-time management programme.
 Its one year Post-Graduate Program in Management (PGPM) became the first one year full-time management programme to be accredited by India’s higher technical education regulator AICTE in 2008.